-This Supernovae was called the S Andromedae, located in the Andromeda galaxy.
+This supernova was called the S Andromedae, located in the Andromeda galaxy.

-This was observed by Ernst Hartwig in Estonia and was only made possible due to the recent invention of the telescope.
+This was observed by Ernst Hartwig in Estonia and was only made possible due to recent improvements to telescope designs.

 The photo was released in April 2019 and shows a halo of dust and gas 310 million trillion miles from Earth.

 It was captured by the Event Horizon Telescope, a network of eight linked telescopes, and was also captured due to the algorithm of programmer Katie Bouman.